How to Set Up a DIY Home Alarm System

-We’ll show you how to plan your DIY home security systems so you can get it up and running in a single day.
+We’ll show you how to plan your DIY home security system so you can get it up and running in a single day.
 Plus, we’ll show you how you can save money on equipment and neaten up the DIY alarm systems installation at the same time.
 Home security installation is easy.
 You just mount the transmitters at doors and windows and connect a control panel to phone lines and a power supply.
-All you’ll need are basic tools for a home security system DIY project—a drill, screwdrivers, wire stripper and a small pry bar.
+All you’ll need are basic tools for a home security system DIY project — a drill, screwdrivers, wire stripper, and a small pry bar.

 Save $100s Now—And $30 Every Month

 Installing a wireless DIY home security system can be as easy as mounting transmitters on doors and windows and connecting a control panel to your phone line.
 You’ll save $300 to $600 in parts and labor costs.
 Better yet, you’ll avoid an expensive long-term monitoring contract with a home security company.
 Instead, you can shop around and choose any monitoring service you like.
 That will save you about $30 every month — forever.

 Some alarm installers recommend eliminating window transmitters and installing motion sensors instead.
 These sensors are similar to the motion detectors that turn on outdoor floodlights.
 That approach can cut costs, but we don’t recommend it.
 Motion sensors cause the majority of false alarms.
 Worse, they detect burglars only after they’ve entered your home.
 That can create a dangerous situation where you come face to face with a burglar in your hallway.
 Door and window transmitters are the only way to detect break-ins immediately.

 Don’t let anyone convince you that motion detectors alone are a substitute for them.
 Glass-breakage sensors are available too, but are optional.
 Most burglars only break glass in order to unlock a door or window.
 Then, when they open the door or window, a standard transmitter will detect the entry.